getsentry/sentry-docs/src/collections/_documentation/guides/integrate-frontend/configure-scms.md

     ![Add project repository]({% asset guides/integrate-frontend/configure-scms-01.png @path %})

-GitHub should now enable and available for all projects under your Sentry organization.
+GitHub should now be enabled and available for all projects in your Sentry organization.

 ## Step 2: Set Up Commit Tracking